rkanuska/rkanuska/README.md

-- 👋 Hi, I’m @rkanuska
+- 👋 Hi, I’m @Prakash
-- 👀 I’m interested in ...
+- 👀 I’m interested in cs
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning cse  engeenering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Instagram
-- 📫 How to reach me ...
+- 📫 How to reach me GitHub

 <!---
 rkanuska/rkanuska is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.